Otara Foundation

 Climate Change March 2015 — The Otara Foundation was a leading campaigner in Colombo.

-Kwita Izina Gorilla baby naming ceremony
+Kwita Izina — Gorilla Naming Ceremony

 Health & Nutrition

-Osu kutiya
+Osu Kutiya

 Waste Management

-A global problem, evidenced easily on Sri Lanka’s beaches, protected areas and places of worship, the Otara Foundation calls for better practices to manage Sri Lanka’s Waste more effectively.
+Following the 2017 Meethotumulla tragedy, the Foundation noted with considerable concern the significant biological and storage problems of other landfill sites in Karadiyana and Muthurajawela.
+A global problem, evidenced easily on Sri Lanka's beaches, protected areas and places of worship — the Foundation calls for better practices to manage Sri Lanka's waste more effectively.

 • January 2018 — Garbage Cleanup Program, National Program for 7 Days of Rest